 By contributing to a worthwhile cause, ISP students gain a meaningful experience and build a spirit of friendship and solidarity that goes beyond the boundaries of politics, religion, race, and geography.
 The trips also help students become more independent and self-reliant: they have to learn and understand the rules of living in a small community by cooking for themselves, washing their own clothes and adapting to a new and challenging environment.

-- Teach children mathematics, English, French, science and computer technology, sharing the knowledge they have received through the IB programmes;
+- Teach children English, French, math, science and sports, sharing the knowledge they have received through the IB programs;

 Students in the Initiation to French Language and Culture class created 2017 calendars to support ISP's Sustainable Development Project in Tafi Atome, Ghana.